hxliu33/fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
+- `404` if the user does not have an existing font switch setting

 #### `GET /api/font/list` - Get list of potential fonts available to user